 By having your baby, you’ve made a commitment to them.
 You had to know it wasn’t going to be easy; you had to know you were going to have sleepless nights; it may well just be harder than you expected.

 Don’t let them cry it out.
 Don’t ignore them while they’re alone in their big dark room helpless.
 They need comfort and someone to rely on, they need their family.

-I don’t mean to make people feel guilty, this is not an attempt to parent shame, but to bring awareness.
+I don’t mean for this to make people feel guilty, this is not an attempt to parent shame, but to bring awareness.
 We’re all parents just trying to do our best and what’s right for us and our children.

 There is so much literature out there about why your baby won’t sleep at night and there are tons of sleep training methods that claim that training your baby to sleep is the best thing to do.

 If you’re interested in another approach, why not read ‘The book you wish your parents had read‘.
 It will definitely change your way of thinking!
 If you’re interested in our positive parenting solution, why not get our guide to baby’s daily routine?

 When our daughter was first born we were told about an app which would apparently change our lives!
 ‘The Wonder Weeks‘

 This app explores, in a significant amount of detail the episodes or ‘leaps’ that your little one will experience throughout their first 20 months.
 These periods of time will often include periods of extreme fussiness, crying for no apparent reason, restlessness, clinginess, and yes, you’ve guessed it… sleeplessness!

 So why and when do these leaps happen?